-Jason Glorius completed his first season as the Cavaliers' head diving coach 2014.
+Jason Glorius completed his second season as the Cavaliers' head diving coach in 2014-15.

 Under Glorius' tutelage in 2013-14, the Cavaliers advanced six divers to the NCAA Zone Diving Championships, while JB Kolod qualified for the NCAA Championships.
 Kolod became the first Cavalier to make a championship final at the NCAA meet, placing seventh on 3-meter.
 Kolod also was the first diver from UVa to score on two different boards, finishing 10th on platform.
 Overall, three school records fell in Glorius' first season.